 all projects will have an opportunity to make changes to the outline business case, following the receipt of feedback from the ITE Gate 1 assessment.
 Once resubmitted, the ITE will conduct the Gate 2 assessment, using the same assessment pro-forma as for Gate 1;

 based on the Gate 2 assessment, recommendations will be made by the ITE to the Accountability Board on the value for money assessment and the certainty of that assessment’s accuracy.
 The Accountability Board will then decide whether to approve the funding allocation.
-This may be subject to completion of Gate 4 and 5.
+This may be subject to completion of Gates 4 and 5.

-For projects which are required to complete Gate 4 and 5, a proportion of the funding can be approved following Gate 2, to support the capital spend on the development of the project, prior to full business case approval following Gate 5.
+For projects which are required to complete Gates 4 and 5, a proportion of the funding can be approved following Gate 2, to support the capital spend on the development of the project, prior to full business case approval following Gate 5.
 The approval of funding on this basis is at the discretion of the Accountability Board and requires risk acceptance by the partner regarding repayment of the grant award, should the project not proceed to full delivery.

 Gate 3: